fabariagbora/Fabari-Token/README.md

 ## ERC-721 (FBR)

 ERC-721 is an acceptable standard used for the creation of Non-Fungible Tokens on the Ethereum Blockchain.
-The link to Rinkeby ethereum testnet for the ERC-721 token is: https://rinkeby.etherscan.io/address/0x1efc8bfffae9f87787270ab20d5676b79baf4c83
+The link to Rinkeby ethereum testnet for the ERC-721 token named FabariNFT with the symbol (FBR) is: https://rinkeby.etherscan.io/address/0x1efc8bfffae9f87787270ab20d5676b79baf4c83

 ### IPFS-links